 Driving in Costa Rica can be as easy or as hard as you make it.
 Stay on the main paved roads in the daytime and avoid driving during storms (easier said than done sometimes) and you will most likely be fine.
 Venture onto the dirt roads and nothing is guaranteed.

-I have driven about 10,000 miles in Costa Rica (16,000km) with the majority being on paved roads from San Jose, the Central Valley, Pacific Coast and up to the Nicaragua border.
+I have driven about 25,000 miles in Costa Rica (40,000 km) with the majority being on paved roads from San Jose, the Central Valley, Pacific Coast and up to the Nicaragua border.
 However, some of that has been on 20-30 mile long dirt roads which is an entirely different experience.

 Weather, darkness, animals, potholes and downed trees are the most significant factors that can turn even a good paved road into trouble.
 Add in a dirt road to all of the above, and it can get bad very fast.

 There are also unique laws and rules that you need to be aware of, otherwise you could face serious consequences while driving in Costa Rica.

-You must have a valid international driver's license to be able to drive in Costa Rica.
+You must have a valid foreign or Costa Rica driver's license to be able to drive in Costa Rica.
 You also must be at least 18 year of age to drive here.